 - Eliminate foods that your poorly digest.
 The common culprits are dairy and gluten.
 So if you feel bloated or have changes in bowels after eating these foods then definitely eliminate them for a few weeks to see if you feel better.
 Consider consulting a Nutritionalist to find out what food you should be eating.

 - Chinese herbal medicine is fantastic for treating most gut pathologies and freeing up energy

 - Reduce stress, it will free up energy for more important things in life

 - Regular exercise but keep it short.
 Listen to your body as it will tell you how much you need.
 So don’t feel guilty for hitting snooze when needed and cutting a workout short.
 As I discussed with one of my university students who suffers from fatigue – remember that you should feel invigorated by exercise not more tired.

 - Reduce coffee.
 I know, I know, you can hate me now but thank me later.
 Coffee in some cases affects sleep patterns.
 That rule of no caffeine after 3pm doesn’t work for all us, as every individual metabolizes caffeine differently.
-Some people such as my Brazilian husband can have an espresso at 10pm and sleep like a baby, one whiff for me after midday, and I’ll be lying in bed trying to count sheep all night!
+Some people can have an espresso at 10pm and sleep like a baby, one whiff for me after midday, and I’ll be lying in bed trying to count sheep all night!

 About the author